dillpikos/Ctrl-Sea-An-ESP-NOW-FreeRTOS-Controlled-RC-Boat/README.md

 # RC-Boat "Ctrl + Sea"
 "Ctrl + Sea" is a wireless RC boat powered by ESP-32 microcontrollers communicating via ESP-NOW a peer to peer protocol.
-This project implements FreeRTOS on both the transmitter(master) and receiver(slave) to better handle concurent tasks that include, motor control, communication, and the steering of the vessel.
-This approach allows us to provide smooth-real time control via joystick.
+This project implements FreeRTOS on both the transmitter(master) and receiver(slave) to better handle concurrent tasks that include, motor control, communication, and the steering of the vessel.
+This approach allows us to provide smooth, real-time control via joystick.
 <br>

-On the master (transmitter) side  FreeRTOS manages tasks for joystick readings and processing to sucessfully transfer control to data to the reciever.<br>
+On the master (transmitter) side, FreeRTOS manages tasks for joystick readings and processing to successfully transfer control to data to the reciever.<br>
-On the slave (receiver) side FreeRTOS manages tasks for recieving transmitted data turning it into motor output (speed control), servo output (vessel steering).
+On the slave (receiver) side, FreeRTOS manages tasks for receiving transmitted data turning it into motor output (speed control), servo output (vessel steering).

 *created by: Bryan Diaz & Junior Ortega | Focus: Embedded Systems, Wireless communication, Real time control system*